 1. Just like Dr. Dolittle, San Francesco spoke the language of animals.

 2. San Francesco lived happily with no money.
-Although he came from a very rich family, he gave away everything he owned to the poor.
+Although he had a very rich family, he gave everything he owned to the poor.
 He wore a simple tunic and shaved the top of his head to show that he was not vain.

 4. He began the tradition of celebrating Christmas with a crib and a stable with animals.
 Nowadays, it is normal to celebrate Christmas with the Nativity Scene because of Saint Francis.